 As we’ve mentioned, Android has a global flavour due largely to its open source nature and easy access.
 Hence, you must be prepared to make your application available in the regional languages of the countries where Android has a great market presence in order to truly tap into a global market.

 A common cost and time-saving measure resorted to by Android app developers is to replicate iOS app design and usability standards for the Android platform version of the application.
 Some common iOS app features that are reused and compromise the Android app experience are use of static tabs at the bottom, using rounded rectangles for app icons, right caret in lists and on-screen button.

 Apps that give a consistent performance in offline and online mode certainly have an edge as it enables the user to function even when they lose internet connection.
 If not all function, enable certain key functions to work just as well in the offline mode so that users are not frustrated.

 An ergonomic design and intuitive features are the backbones of any good application and with Android, and its many-faceted devices, it becomes even more imperative to pay attention towards these.

-Understand the audience and the purpose your application will serve before taking the plunge to develop the app.
+Understand the audience and the purpose your application will serve before taking the plunge to develop mobile app.
 Whether local or global, Android will always remain the platform to depend on to ensure your app succeeds amongst the larger populace.